AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include img.html src: "step2.png", alt: "Styled navbar-container element" %}
+{% include img.html src: "step2.png", alt: "A black, horizontal navigation bar is positioned at the top of a blank white page.
+A purple link reads Website Name on the left-hand side; on the right side are some blue-colored vertically overflowing links, rendered with visible bullet points." %}

 As I mentioned earlier, this is simply a flex container.
 We use `justify-content: space-between` to position the home link and hamburger icon on opposite ends of the navbar.
 But right now, it's positioning all three children: the home link, the hamburger button, and the navigation links themselves; we'll fix this shortly.